confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 ## Consumer Lag

 Control Center's monitoring capabilities also include consumer lag: how many messages behind are consumer groups from the latest offset in the log.
-Replicator has an embedded consumer that reads data from the origin cluster.
+Replicator has an embedded consumer that reads data from the origin cluster, and it commits its offsets only after the connect worker's producer has committed the data to the destination cluster.
+Monitor Replicator consumer lag in the origin cluster: for Replicator copying data from `dc1` to `dc2`, origin cluster is `dc1`.

 ![image](images/replicator-embedded-consumer.png)

-5. Navigate to http://localhost:9021/monitoring/consumer/lag and select `dc1` (origin cluster) in the cluster dropdown.
+5. For Replicator copying from `dc1` to `dc2`: Navigate to http://localhost:9021/monitoring/consumer/lag and select `dc1` (origin cluster) in the cluster dropdown.
 Verify that there are two consumer groups, one for reach Replicator instance running from dc1 to dc2: `replicator-dc1-to-dc2-topic1` and `replicator-dc1-to-dc2-topic2`.
 These show the consumer lag in `dc1` because Replicator has been configured with `offset.topic.commit=true` which commits its own consumer offsets to the origin cluster `dc1` after the messages have been written to the destination cluster.
 This consumer lag is available in Control Center and `kafka-consumer-groups`, but is not available via JMX.

 a.
-Click on `replicator-dc1-to-dc2-topic1` to view Replicator's consumer log in reading `topic1` and `_schemas` (equivalent to `docker-compose exec broker-dc1 kafka-consumer-groups --bootstrap-server broker-dc1:9091 --describe --group replicator-dc1-to-dc2-topic1`)
+Click on `replicator-dc1-to-dc2-topic1` to view Replicator's consumer lag in reading `topic1` and `_schemas` (equivalent to `docker-compose exec broker-dc1 kafka-consumer-groups --bootstrap-server broker-dc1:9091 --describe --group replicator-dc1-to-dc2-topic1`)

 ![image](images/c3-consumer-lag-dc1-topic1.png)